Dr. Anna T. Browne Ribeiro

 About

-I am an anthropological archaeologist interested in historical and contemporary representations of peoples and places and I practice engaged, socially-informed anthropology.
+I am an anthropological archaeologist interested in historical and contemporary representations of peoples and places and I practice engaged, socially informed anthropology.
+For over twenty years, I have done field-intensive research in Amazonia and other tropical sites in Central America, and the Pacific, deepening my work on how humans encounter and make the world around them.

 I earned my MA and PhD in Anthropology from the University of California, Berkeley, in 2011, and then engaged continuously in research in Amazonian archaeology.
 Before joining UofL, I held several fellowships, first as a Postdoctoral Fellow at the Ohio State University, then as a Post-Doctoral Researcher at Museu Paraense Emílio Goeldi (MPEG) in Brazil, and finally, as a Kluge Fellow at the John W. Kluge Center at the Library of Congress.